Skip to content

 Why the hype is earned: the animal evidence

 The landmark result came from the NIA's Interventions Testing Program, which is designed to be hard to fool — genetically heterogeneous mice, multiple independent sites, blinded analysis.
 Rapamycin fed to mice even when started late in life extended lifespan in both sexes.[1]
 That a drug could be given to already-old animals and still add lifespan is what made rapamycin the reference compound for the entire field.
 The mouse result is robust and has been replicated.
-It is also, crucially, a mouse result.
+It is also, crucially, a mouse result — the same translation gap that haunts metformin and resveratrol in the longevity field.

 The human bridge so far: immune function